cshatley/SQL_rockbuster_project/README.md

 # SQL Rockbuster Project

+### Objective
+Assist in the launch of an online video rental service by analyzing historical sales data.

+### Provided Data
+Rockbuster.tar file of clean data.

+### Deliverable
-CareerFoundry project analyzing Rockbuster data via SQL and Tableau.
+PowerPoint presentation featuring analysis from SQL and visuals from Tableau.

-## Files
+### Files

 Rockbuster_Project_Brief